on the beach

 South Devon's beaches offer everything from sweeping sands to secret coves and with dramatic backdrops of granite cliffs, or the rich red soil and pine woods which South Devon is so famous for.
 The great thing is that in our opinion, many if not all, are just as captivating on a dull day as a sunny one!

 Below we've listed some of our favourites, many of which are made better because they boast a waterside cafe, restaurant or pub.
-But as we've said each has it's own distinct character.
+But as we've said each has its own distinct character.
 A word of warning though.
 The tidal reach around our coast is on average around 4 metres or more so please do take care because as they say 'time and tide waits for no man' and the coastguard and air sea rescue will confirm that's absolutely true!

 Yes we know we're biased but our own beach just two minutes walk away is definitely one of the best.
-It's a mixture of sand, shingle and rock and very popular with swimmers, paddleboarders and even scuba divers which says something about the clearness of the water.
+It's a mixture of sand, shingle and rock and very popular with swimmers, paddleboarders and even scuba divers which says something about the crystal clear water.
 Its outlook over to Thatcher Rock and Hope's Nose is one of the best and in the early morning and evening the light is simply magical.
 The beach is one used by locals rather than visitors and so rarely gets crowded even in summer.
 It also has a great little cafe (licensed!) which is a popular haunt for locals all year round.

 Torquay, Devon, TQ1 2EL